 Disposal

-Firmware uprade for smart meters
+Firmware upgrade for smart meters

 1.4 This code of practice covers class 2.0, 1.0, 1.0s 0.5s,and 0.2s low, medium and high voltage meters rated up to 33 kV as per IS13010, IS13779, IS 14697, IS 15884 and IS 16444.
 In-service compliance testing of meters for low and medium voltage applications are generally carried out using statistical sampling techniques; so that metering providers may identify appropriate action plans for divergent meter populations.
 At present sampling by attributes has been preferred.
 High Voltage meters can be subjected to 100% testing.